-Companies find several means of escape for paying income taxes by using different types of exemptions or deductions.
-Introduction of MAT in the income tax act has brought tax to all the profit making companies, who were paying less or minimum taxes by taking advantage of certain exemptions and deductions.
+Companies find several means to escape from paying Income Tax by using different types of exemptions or deductions.
+Introduction of MAT in the Income Tax Act has brought tax to all the profit making companies, who were paying less or minimum taxes by taking advantage of certain exemptions and deductions.
 Now, they have to pay a bare minimum tax on their book profit irrespective of the fact that their tax under normal provision is lower or nil.
-This guide will give you a better understanding of MAT Concept.
+This guide will give you a better understanding of MAT concept.

 MAT stands for Minimum Alternate Tax or Minimum Alternative Tax.
 The concept of MAT in simple words is a tax payable under the Income Tax Act.
 The goal behind the introduction of MAT was to target organisations/companies who were making higher profits and paying dividends to their shareholders, but paying nil, less or the minimum tax by availing of several exemptions, deductions, incentive and benefits, under the income tax laws/rules.
 To make such companies pay certain minimum tax, MAT was introduced, which now applies to all applicable companies.

 With the introduction of MAT u/s115JB, has ensured that no company can avoid paying taxes for their income earned.
 As they have different provisions for allowable expenses for both The Company Act and Income Tax Act, the primary objective behind MAT is to collect taxes from all the Zero tax companies.

 Zero tax companies are companies who show higher book of profits and pay out dividends to their shareholders but not paying taxes.